 Illustrations completed for an Alaska Magazine article in 1978.

 Advertisement in ALASKA Magazine (August 1983) for a Raven Christmas Card, designed by DeArmond.

-Examples of DeArmond's Certificate of Authenticity for wood engravings.
+Example(s) of DeArmond's certificate of authenticity (COA) for her wood engravings.

 This unusual item might be best described as a "mixed media" work.
 It features a print by DeArmond made from wood pulp, abaca, cedar bark, and other natural fibers.
 It is presented with an overlay featuring molded paper objects, natural seaweed and shells by Sitka artist Mary Sarvela of Alaska Beach Treasures.
 Circa 1994-96.

 Right: Chatham Annie (1961), one of Dale's earliest woodcuts.